05/04/2020 - The End of Cost

 All have inalienable rights, it is universalism.

-Nationalism: Focus on social group, tribalism, make room for individualism.
+Nationalism: Focus on social groups, tribalism, and make allowances for individualism.

 Nationalism, "the" most powerful geopolitical doctrine, made US Vietnam success problematic.

 Unipolar World after collapse of Soviet Union

 U.S. Liberal Middle East Foreign Policy